MRH-66/SmartRoute-VRP/LOCATION_GUIDE.md

 1. **Verify on Map**: Check that all markers appear correctly
 2. **Add Vehicles**: Go to **Vehicles** tab and add your fleet
-3. **Review Configuration**: Ensure factory, vehicles, and depots are all set
+3. **Review Configuration**: Ensure factory, vehicles, and pickup_spots are all set
 4. **Run Optimization**: Go to **Optimization** tab
 5. **Click "Optimize Routes"**: Generate optimal routes
-6. **View Routes on Map**: See color-coded routes connecting factory to depots
+6. **View Routes on Map**: See color-coded routes connecting factory to pickup_spots

 Need help with any specific location or having issues?
 The application shows helpful error messages! 🤝